AdaCore/spark2014/docs/ug/tutorial.rst

 #. prove that it is preserved from iteration to iteration
 #. prove the postcondition and contract cases of the subprogram

 So we have just achieved goal 1 above!
-And the currently unproved preservation of the loop invariant is goal 2.

 As we have modified the code and annotations, it is a good time to compile and run our test program, before doing any more formal verification work.
 This